NineBit-Computing/ciq-py-client/README.md

 ```

-## 🔐 Authentication
+## 🔐 Authentication - You’ll Need an API Key

-Pass your API Key using the X-API-Key header:
+If you’re using the Freemium CIQ setup, you’ll just need to register at our web app and grab your API key.
+It’s quick, and no credit card is required.

-Python SDK: NineBitCIQClient(api_key)
+You can sign up here [NineBit CIQ](https://ciq.ninebit.in?utm_source=pypl)

 ## 📚 SDK Reference